lkoepsel/RPi_10C/README.md

 ### Connecting to initial wireless connection (*in order of preference*)

+### NOTE: 251217
+Filed bug with github/pi_imager and immediate response was the bug had been fixed for the next release (2.0.3).
+Will confirm.
+Then delete these solutions.

+In the meantime, solution 1, is the best approach and has been confirmed multiple times.

 #### 1. Prior to initial boot, edit *network-config*

 Open *network-config* on the boot partition (*bootfs*) on *Windows/macOS* and change it to the following: